Data Processing

 Accurate user profiles built on your existing satisfied customers will allow you to target them more successfully and will direct you on how to attract new users with similar characteristics.

 To fully activate your customer data, you should build profiles for audience segments.
-This will provide feedback on how effectively your marketing channels and product are performing with your audience based on broader grouped characteristics.
+This will provide feedback on how effectively your marketing channels and products are performing with your audience based on broader grouped characteristics.

 Identifying audience segments may lead to you developing differing marketing messages based on regional, interest-based, or demographic subdivisions, making your product more attractive to more diverse groups.